What you need to know about getting a divorce

 - Child Custody & Separation: What are the Rules?

-If you’re looking for a expert team of divorce lawyers in Brisbane, we are only 10 mins from the CBD and our friendly, understanding team can offer a free 10 minute phone consultation to make sure we can assist you before you come in.
+If you’re looking for a expert team of divorce lawyers in Brisbane, we are only 10 mins from the CBD and our friendly, understanding team can even do a phone consultation to make sure we can assist you before you come in.
 Alternatively, to make the process easy for you, you may want to consider completing our Easy 1-2-3 Step Online Divorce Application.

 Are you eligible for an Online Divorce?